benjypng/logseq-tweet-plugin/README.md

 ## Deleting tweets & tweet threads

 Once you have tweeted, the tweet button would disappear and be replaced by the date/time stamp of the tweet/thread, and a link to the tweet (or first tweet of the thread).
-To delete this tweet/thread, right click on the block and select `Delete Tweet`.
+To delete this tweet/thread, right click on the block and select `Delete tweet/thread`.

+Note: If you try to delete your tweet immediately after you post it, all the tweets may not get deleted as the Twitter API needs some time to be updated.
+Do give it a few seconds before initiating the delete.

 # How to get your Twitter keys, secrets and tokens